StevenChangZH/FastPupillaryFatiqueDetection/Updates.md

 * Add codes of detecting the diameter to multithreads codes.

 **Version 1.6**
-* Reconstruct the thread structure.
+* Reconstruct the thread structure: provide more support for continuous thread pool and queued thread pool.

+**Version 1.6.1**
+* Add more functionality for SingletonGrabber.
+* Put all threads file into another folder.